Druotic/devops-project/README.md

 requirement).
 If you would like to see details about CI tool, deployment strategy, testing, etc, see milestone[1-3] branches.

-**Video Link:** This is the [video](...) shown in class which describes the deployment pipeline (majority) for milestones 1-3.
-An introduction/motivation for this special milestone is also disccused.
+**Video Link:** This is the [video](https://www.youtube.com/watch?v=FfVx3cylse0) shown in class which describes the majority of my build/test/deployment pipeline (milestones 1-3).
+An introduction/motivation for this special milestone is also disccused in the video.
 However, as you'll see below, I elected to replace graphite/graphana with [Redis](http://redis.io/) and [Plotly](https://plot.ly/).

+*Correction to video:* In the video I state that GroundsIO does not have 100% test coverage.
+Actually, it does.
+I disabled some of the tests for demo purposes (to show uncovered/red lines in the coverage report) and forgot when I was recording the video.

 ### Description/Implementation